espnet/espnet/egs2/TEMPLATE/svs1/README.md

 Data preparation stage.

-It calls `local/data.sh` to creates Kaldi-style data directories but with additional `midi.scp` and `label` in `data/` for training, validation, and evaluation sets.
+It calls `local/data.sh` to creates Kaldi-style data directories but with additional `score.scp` and `label` in `data/` for training, validation, and evaluation sets.

 See also:
 - [About data directory](#about-data-directory)